Federer wins doubles with Zverev, Europe leads in Laver Cup

 Europe, captained courtside by Bjorn Borg, regained the lead when No. 7 Stefanos Tsitsipas won 6-2, 1-6, 10-7 against 30th-ranked Taylor Fritz for the world team led by John McEnroe.

-Federer is back on court before another sold-out crowd Saturday, when Rafael Nadal will also play singles for Europe.
+Federer is back on court before another sold-out crowd Saturday, when he will play Nick Kyrgios in the afternoon’s second match.

+“I’m fresh, I’m ready to go for more,” said Federer, who co-owns the Laver Cup competition.

+Saturday’s play opens with Zverev playing John isner.
+Rafael Nadal enters the stage for Europe in an evening singles against Milos Raonic, then stays on to partner Tsitsipas against Kyrgios and Sock.

 Victories Saturday in the three singles matches and one doubles are worth two points each.
-Sunday’s matches are worth three points each and 13 points are needed to lift the title.
+Sunday’s matches score three points for the winning team and 13 points are needed to lift the title.

-Europe seeks a third straight win in the Laver Cup, which is co-owned by Federer.
+Europe seeks a third straight win in the Laver Cup.
 It was launched two years ago in Prague, then moved to Chicago last year.

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports